This information explains how to maintain sexual health and intimacy during cancer treatment.

 Our Female Sexual Medicine and Women’s Health Program helps women who are dealing with cancer-related sexual health issues.
 For more information, or to make an appointment, call 646-888-5076.

 Our Male Sexual and Reproductive Medicine Program helps men who are dealing with cancer-related sexual health issues.
 For more information, or to make an appointment, call 646-888-6024.

 New York, NY 10022

-You can talk to a counselor about your emotional concerns.
-He or she will help you process any issues and work with you to solve problems.
+Many people find that counseling helps them manage their feelings.
+We provide counseling for individuals and couples to help you process any issues and work with you to solve problems.
 Your partner can attend these sessions with you, if you would like.

 Look Good Feel Better Program

 This program offers workshops to learn things you can do to help you feel better about your appearance.
 For more information or to sign up for a workshop, call the number above or visit the program’s website.

 Visit the NCI’s website to learn more about sexual health and cancer.